daipe-ai/platform-docs/docs/getting-started/data-pipelines-project-setup.md

 ## Introduction and Prerequisites

-[`bricksflow-project-creator.yml`](https://github.com/DataSentics/adap-infra-template/blob/master/.cicd/pipelines/bricksflow-project-creator.yml) is Azure DevOps pipeline that initiates a new Data Pipelines project from the up-to-date [Daipe template](https://github.com/daipe-ai/databricks-skeleton).
+[`daipe-project-creator.yml`](https://github.com/DataSentics/adap-infra-template/blob/master/.cicd/pipelines/daipe-project-creator.yml) is Azure DevOps pipeline that initiates a new Data Pipelines project from the up-to-date [Daipe template](https://github.com/daipe-ai/databricks-skeleton).

 The pipeline also contains the script for automatic protection of the master branch in newly created project.

 **Data Pipelines project consists of the following components:**

-- A git repo with DataFactory pipelines, Daipe project structure and sample notebooks to give you sense about the usage and workflow.
+- A git repo with DataFactory pipelines, Daipe project structure.

 - CI/CD pipelines: